Christmas Dinner for One: 7 Delicious Meal Ideas

 - Salt and freshly ground black pepper

-The potatoes will take by far the longest time to cook and should therefore be added whole to a large pot of boiling, salted water, to simmer for twenty-five to thirty minutes.
-The broccoli should broken in to florets and cooked in the same way in a separate pot for no more than eight to ten minutes.
+- The potatoes will take by far the longest time to cook and should, therefore, be cooked first.
+Add them whole to a large pot of boiling, salted water, to simmer for 25–30 minutes.

-The meal should then be plated up and the crisped skin should peel easily away from the salmon fillet with the aid of a knife.
+- The meal should then be plated up (the crisped skin should peel easily away from the salmon fillet with the aid of a knife).

 Please note that salmon should always retain that little bit of pinkness and moisture in the centre to be enjoyed at its very best.

 A Brief Word About Spending Christmas Alone

 There are a great many reasons why someone could be spending Christmas alone.
 Perhaps their special someone is absent for some reason beyond their control.
 Maybe they are working or living away from home, or perhaps they have no family in their immediate vicinity or friends good enough to invite them over to share in their own family's celebrations.

 Whatever the reason may be for spending Christmas alone, it is important not to become despondent and wallow in a mire of self-pity or alcohol-fuelled misery.
 Remember what Christmas is all about and celebrate the birth of Christ and the holiday's seasonal values to the very best of your ability.